TSX Venture Exchange: PRY

 The Company's independent reserve evaluator, Sproule Associates Limited ("Sproule"), has updated its Slave Point type curves used in evaluating the greater Red Earth Slave Point light oil resource play.
 The following reference table sets out for the various Sproule categorized well types, the original type curves, the revised type curves, the corresponding increase in initial production ("IP") and recoverable reserves reflecting the positive results of the play.

 |Original Curves||Type 1||Type 2||Type 3||Type 4|

 1 Average December 31, 2011 escalated price forecasts (Sproule, GLJ, AJM Deloitte, McDaniel, and Insite)

 2 Assumes capital of $4.9MM/well

 Cash flow management is an integral part of the Company's overall business strategy.
 The risk exposure inherent in fluctuations in the price of crude oil and natural gas, the US/Cdn dollar exchange rate and interest rates are monitored by the Company's management and its Board of Directors.
 A hedging policy has been established to mitigate these risks.
 At present, the Company has the following hedges in place:

 |Duration||Type||Quantity (bbls/d)||Price/bbl (Cdn$)|

-Looking forward, the Company will continue to monitor prices and strategically hedge up to 50 percent of its volumes (after royalties) at prices above long term commodity and budget levels.
+Looking forward, the Company will continue to monitor prices and to strategically hedge up to 50 percent of its volumes, (after royalties) at prices above long term commodity and budget levels.